South Alabama vs. Arkansas State NCAA Football Odds, Plays and Insights | October 30, 2021

 Arkansas State Stats and Trends

-- The Red Wolves have covered the spread twice this year when underdogs by 9 points or more (in four chances).
+- In Arkansas State's seven games this year, it has three wins against the spread.

-- Arkansas State's games this year have gone over the total in three out of six opportunities (50%).
+- This season, the Red Wolves have two against the spread wins in four games as an underdog of 9 points or more.

-- In games that Arkansas State totals over 335.3 yards, the team is 3-1 against the spread and 1-4 overall.
+- Arkansas State's games this year have hit the over in 50% of its opportunities (three times in six games with a set point total).

-- This year the Red Wolves have 11 turnovers, two fewer than the Jaguars have takeaways (13).
+- In games that Arkansas State churns out over 335.3 yards, the team is 3-1 against the spread and 1-4 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.